-- 1.1 All penalties are 5 yards, the down will be repeated, and will be assessed from the line of scrimmage unless otherwise noted. - 1.2 All penalties may be declined except dead ball fouls and penalties that stop the current play (Flag guarding, false start, etc.) - 1.3 Penalties will not exceed half the distance to the opposing team's goal line from the line of scrimmage unless it is a spot foul.
-The ball can never be placed closer than the 1-yard line. - 1.4 Game officials determine incidental contact that may result from normal run of play.
-Except as noted most penalties will be applied from line of Scrimmage. - 1.5 Games cannot end at half time or the end of the game on a defensive penalty, unless the offense declines it. - 1.6 Penalties after an interception shall be assessed after the return is over and/or the play is blown dead.
+- 1.1 All penalties are 5-yards, the down will be repeated, and will be assessed from the line of scrimmage unless otherwise noted. - 1.2 All penalties may be declined except dead ball fouls and penalties that stop the current play (Flag guarding, delay of pass, etc.) - 1.3 Penalties will not exceed half the distance to the opposing team's goal line from the line of scrimmage unless it is a spot foul.
+The ball can never be placed closer than the 1-yard line. - 1.4 Game officials determine incidental contact that may result from normal run of play. - 1.5 Games cannot end at half time or the end of the game on an accepted penalty. - 1.6 Penalties after an interception shall be assessed after the return is over and/or the play is blown dead.